On $\tau$-preconditioners for a quasi-compact difference scheme to Riesz fractional diffusion equations with variable coefficients: Numerical results

-The results from Example \ref{example3} align closely with the findings of the first two examples, and we do not need to discuss more details here.
-However, during the construction of 3D figure, we observed roughness at the boundaries, particularly becoming apparent with increasing dimensions.
+According to Table \ref{table4} and Fig. \ref{fig3}, the results from Example \ref{example3} align closely with the findings of the first two examples, and we do not need to discuss them in more detail here.
+However, during the construction of the 3D figure (i.e., Fig. \ref{fig3}), we observed roughness at the boundaries, particularly becoming apparent with increasing dimensions.
 The described phenomenon already occurs and is discussed in the numerical tests of the work \cite{BU2014}.
 Although this phenomenon is currently acknowledged by all, we aim to address this challenge in our future work with the help of numerical discretizations on locally refined meshes.